ansys/pyaedt-toolkits-antenna/doc/source/getting_started/user_guide.rst

        python .venv\Lib\site-packages\ansys\aedt\toolkits\antenna\run_toolkit.py

 #.
-On the **AEDT Settings** tab, create a new AEDT session or connect to an existing one:
+On the **AEDT Settings** tab, create an AEDT session or connect to an existing one:

    .. image:: ../_static/settings.png
         :width: 800